 - You begin in your parish.

 - Then you go outward, inviting people of all or no faith to join.

 - Based on innate needs common to all people, the program is not duplicitous.

 Work Meets Faith small groups work Parish wide or community wide.

 - A Work Meets Faith small group works in “unity for all” because it follows principles of Interfaith Dialogue and, as a Smart® group, it satisfies innate needs common to all mankind.
 Thru 12 steps members change themselves to increase satisfaction of innate needs of others, forming one functional group.

 - Work Meets Faith small groups are enabled by its sister charity, Loquate, for resources.
 Loquate’s core competence is intentional community building.
-Its Smart® groups satisfy innate needs and build community.
+Its Smart® groups satisfy innate needs through primary values and build community.